elliehoward/react-audio-visualization/README.md

 let audio = this.refs.audio;
 audio.crossOrigin = "anonymous"
  ```
-After that we pass the audio tag into the Audio context method to create an audio source that the audio context can work with.
+After that we pass the audio tag into the Audio context method called createMediaElementSource in order to create an audio source that the audio context can work with.
 Then we connect it to the audio context's analyser and then both the analyser and the audio source are connected to the context's destination.

 ```
 let audioSrc = context.createMediaElementSource(audio);